khanal-abhi/khanal_custom/README.md

 - /api/v1/filtered: GET request to get a filtered result of messages.
 Query parameter is `filtered` and available filters are `['popularity' , 'reverse_popularity', 'earliest', 'latest'] `

+- /api/v1/delete: DELETE request to delete a message by message _id.
+Single paramater `_id`, the ObjectID for the message.

 ###/users/

 - /users/signup: POST request for adding a new user.
 Parameters `username`, `email`, and `password` accepted and required.
 Will return a result unsuccessful if any parameters are missing, username or email is already in use or successful if everything goes well.